lilyann95/germany-accidents/README.md

 ---

-# 8. Mandatory Questions Supported
+# 8. Mandatory and Additional Questions Supported

+The application supports both the mandatory assignment questions and additional analytical queries.

+## Mandatory Questions

-The system can answer questions such as:
+The system can answer:

-- How many accidents occurred in a specific state and year?
+How many accidents occurred in a selected region?
-- How many pedestrian accidents occurred in a selected region?
+How many accidents occurred during a specific year?
-- What is the earliest available accident year?
-- For which years is data available in a region?
-- Which accident categories exist?
+Which accident categories exist?
-- Which participant groups are involved in accidents?
+Which participant groups were involved?
+Which years are available for a specific region?
+Additional Questions

+The following custom analytical questions were implemented:

+## Question 1

-- Which five districts recorded the highest number of fatal accidents in 2024?
+Which five districts recorded the highest number of fatal accidents in Germany during 2024?

-Additionally, the system supports cross-dataset analysis:
+### Datasets used:

+Unfallatlas
+GV-ISys

+### Method:

+Fatal accidents are filtered from Unfallatlas records.
+Municipality AGS codes are aggregated to district-level AGS codes.
+Results are ranked by accident count.

+## Question 2

+How many bicycle accidents occurred in Dresden during 2024?

+### Datasets used:

+Unfallatlas
+GV-ISys

+### Method:

+Municipality AGS is resolved from GV-ISys.
+Accident records are filtered by year and participant type.

+## Question 3

+Which municipalities in Saxony recorded zero reported accidents during 2023?

+### Datasets used:

+Unfallatlas
+GV-ISys

+### Method:

+All municipalities in Saxony are retrieved.
+Municipalities appearing in accident records are identified.
+Municipalities without accident records are returned.

+## Cross-Dataset Analysis

-- Which regions have the highest accident rate per 100,000 registered cars?
+Which regions have the highest accident risk relative to vehicle ownership?

-- How does accident frequency relate to population and vehicle ownership?
+### Datasets used:

+Unfallatlas
+GENESIS Population
+GENESIS Passenger Cars
+GV-ISys

+### Method:

+- Accident counts are combined with registered passenger-car statistics.
+- Accident rates per 100,000 registered vehicles are calculated.

 ---

+# 9. Data Integration Strategy

+The application integrates multiple official datasets using the German AGS administrative identifier.

+## AGS-based Linking

+All datasets are linked through AGS (Amtlicher Gemeindeschlüssel) codes.

+Examples:

+Accident records contain AGS identifiers.
+Regions contain AGS identifiers.
+Indicator values reference regions through region identifiers derived from AGS mappings.

+This allows the application to:

+Join accidents with municipalities.
+Aggregate municipalities to districts.
+Combine accident data with population statistics.
+Combine accident data with vehicle registration statistics.

+## Hierarchical Aggregation

+Municipality-level accident records are aggregated to district level by deriving district identifiers from municipality AGS codes.

+Example:

+14612000 → 14612

+This mechanism is used for district-level rankings and regional analysis.

-# 9. Assumptions and Limitations
+# 10. Assumptions and Limitations

 ## Assumptions